 #1: Insecure PHI Storage

-They’re not just for your own self-assurance—financial penalties for not implementing proper securities have gone as high as:
+Additionally, they’re not just for your own self-assurance—financial penalties for not implementing proper securities have gone as high as:

 - $16,000,000 for Anthem Inc. in 2018